What is English Medium Instruction?

 This is from a report “EMI: A Growing Global Phenomenon” by Julie Dearden (2015).

 EMI is growing rapidly all around the world.
-The number of universities adopting EMI is growing and the number of graduate and undergraduate courses in EMI is increasing rapidly all around the world.
-More teachers are faced with the challenge of teaching their academic subject through EMI.
+The number of universities teaching graduate and undergraduate courses in EMI is increasing rapidly and more teachers are faced with the challenge of teaching their academic subject through EMI.
 There has also been an impressive increase in the amount of research conducted over the last few years into this phenomenon of EMI.
 The growth of EMI at university level is well-documented in the research and Julie Dearden, EMI researcher and Director of Oxford EMI, would be happy to guide you to research references if you are an EMI researcher.

 This change of language for both lecturers and students has advantages and challenges.
 If a university can offer EMI courses, it can attract international students and faculty, exchange easily with other countries, present at international conferences, publish in English and rise in the international rankings.
 An EMI university becomes part of the global education scene, competing for the best students from around the world.
 However, the challenges are also great and questions abound: What is needed to ensure that quality teaching and learning takes place?
-What level of English do teachers and students need?
-How do they get to that level?
 How will we ensure that the same high levels of academic achievement are reached in both the subject and in English?
-How do students make the transition from Secondary School to University?
 Who will support both teachers and learners in this new venture?
 What needs to change at a university before and during the implementation of EMI?
 What support systems are in place for Managers, staff, teachers and students?

 The use of English to educate our students has many geopolitical and sociocultural implications.
 It also has implications for our students.
-Our aim is that students achieve highly in their academic subject and also become proficient in English so that they can continue their careers in a global world.
+Our aim is that students achieve highly in their academic subject and also become proficient in English to become bilingual professionals in a global world.
 Learning should not be dumbed down, it should become truly international, multi-lingual, multi-cultural and motivating.
 These are aims which teachers share but which they do not always know how to implement.
 Academics are world leaders in their subjects but they have often not been trained to teach through EMI.